metricjar/atom-unity/README.md

 - Size of accumulated events has reached 64KB (default)

 In case of failure the tracker will preform an exponential backoff.
+In case when maximum of backlog size will be reached - then will be called error callback fro Track method.
 The tracker stores events in memory.

 Example of using tracker in C#: